 Because excess calories are stored in the body as fat, the speed at which your body metabolizes food and drink—both at rest and during your HIIT workout or any other exercise—is critical to sustained weight loss and breaking your weight loss plateau.

 Without oversimplifying too much, a faster healthy metabolism makes it easier to burn more calories than you consume.
 This means a quick metabolism can help you lose weight—though it’s certainly not the only answer to shedding pounds.

 In the same vein, a slow metabolism isn’t doing you any favors if you want to lose weight.
 Your body is still taking the energy it needs from your diet, but if it can’t process all of your calories fast enough, the excess may become fat, and you may find yourself putting on fat.

 People with slow metabolisms are at somewhat of a disadvantage when it comes to weight loss.

 Luckily, metabolism is far from an unchangeable force.

 As mentioned, your metabolic rate changes naturally as you age.
 When you get older, your skeletal musculature’s volume decreases, and your percentage of body fat increases due to this metabolic function slowdown.
 The gradual decline of your metabolic rate is due to several factors, hormonal and otherwise.

 The good news is that your metabolism can also change for the better.

 While a quicker metabolism doesn’t happen overnight, effort and conscious decision-making can influence—or even reset—your metabolic rate.

 Since your metabolic rate influences your weight, restarting your metabolism can be an essential step in your weight care journey.
 And while there aren’t any magic words or quick-fix solutions, metabolic improvement is entirely possible.

 Below, we’ll cover how to restart your metabolism in four steps.

 You may have noticed a trend earlier: the more muscles you have, the higher your metabolic rate.
-This truth means that building muscle is one way to kickstart your metabolism.
+This truth means that building muscle is one way to restart your metabolism.